danielringer/stelligent-u/04-vpcs/README.md

 _Can you find a way to ssh to this instance?_

+#### I was able to SSH to the instance by first ssh'ing to the EIP

 ##### Question: Egress

 _If you can ssh to it, can you send traffic out?_

+#### I was able to curl Google

 ##### Question: Deleting the Gateway

 _If you delete the NAT gateway, what happens to the ssh session on your private instance?_

+#### Nothing changed leading me to believe that this is not setup correctly but I have no way of knowing

 ##### Question: Recreating the Gateway

 _If you recreate the NAT gateway and detach the Elastic IP from the public EC2 instance, can you still reach the instance from the outside?_

+#### Again, nothing changed... expecting to learn later that this was not implemented correctly.

 Test it out with the AWS console.